Uppingham School: Houses

 There are six girls' boarding houses: Johnson's, The Lodge (sixth form only), Fairfield, New House, Constables and Samworths'.
 Samworths' was built in 2001 as the first house for girls aged 13 to 18; it was named after the Samworth Brothers, Old Uppinghamians, who helped to finance the construction.

 There is one day house at Uppingham introduced in September 2024.
-The Li House is based in what used to be the Thring Centre and is named after Dr the Hon Sir David Lee Kwok Po, a pioneering OU who was the first Uppinghamian from Hong Kong in 1954.
+Li Kwok Po House is based in what used to be the Thring Centre and is named after Sir David Li Kwok Po, who was the first Uppinghamian from Hong Kong in 1954.

+There is also a Lower School house at Uppingham, introduced in September 2025.
+The dedicated Lower School is a co-educational house for pupils in Year 7 and Year 8.